Serving Our Community

-- Often operate at a financial loss to the hospital
+- often operate at a financial loss to the health system

-- Involve education or research that improves the overall community health
+- involve education or research that improves overall community health

 From A Guide for Planning and Reporting Community Benefit, published by the Catholic Health Association of the United States, revised 2008, developed in cooperation with VHA, Inc.

-Middlesex Hospital is proud to be a part of the community we serve.
-Our Community Benefit Policy defines and guides activities to ensure they are consistent with the mission and vision of Middlesex Hospital and Health System, as well as with state and/or national guidelines applicable to a not-for-profit community hospital.
+Middlesex Health is proud to be a part of the community we serve.
+Our Community Benefit Policy defines and guides activities to ensure they are consistent with the mission and vision of Middlesex Health, as well as with state and/or national guidelines applicable to a not-for-profit community organization.
 Our Community Benefit Activities target health improvement and wellness through three domains:

-- Access to Care: access programs seek to reduce demographically driven disparities in health care
+- Access to Care programs seek to reduce demographically driven disparities in health care.

 The following seven broad categories (as outlined in A Guide for Planning and Reporting Community Benefit, published by the Catholic Health Association of the United States, revised 2008), are utilized for the accounting and maintenance of our community benefit inventory.

-These are educational programs in which the Hospital is involved which result in a degree or training necessary to practice as a health professional.
+These are educational programs in which Middlesex Health is involved, which result in a degree or training necessary to practice as a health professional.

-Include low or negative margin services that are provided despite a financial loss to the Hospital.
+Include low or negative margin services that are provided despite a financial loss to Middlesex Health.
 Such services are provided because they meet an identified community need and if no longer offered would either be unavailable or fall to the responsibility of government or another not-for-profit organization to provide.

 Includes all clinical investigations, trials and studies; community health research; and health care delivery studies designed to generate shared knowledge.